zTgx/solagent/docs/how-to-add-tool-to-solagent.md

 7. **Add examples**:

 ## Conclusion
-By following these steps, you have successfully added a new tool to the SolAgent project.
-You can now use the tool in your workflows and enhance the capabilities of the SolAgent project.
+By following these steps, you have successfully added a new tool to the SolanaAgentKit project.
+You can now use the tool in your workflows and enhance the capabilities of the SolanaAgentKit project.